 But now he wants them to get up and running against a Bridgend Athletic side that have won just one of their four games.

 “We expected the first month to be difficult but the boys are developing well,” he said.
-“They have learned an awful lot in the first four games but now it is time for them to show what they are made of.
+“They have learned an awful lot in the first four games but now it is time for them to show what they are

 “We have had some tough fixtures and have learnt a lot from some invaluable experiences, but now we need to be ruthless.”